kryptokrona/kryptokrona-docs/getting_started/new_wallet.md

 ## Web Wallet

-Our Web Wallet is still in beta testing stage.
+Our Web Wallet is still being developed and it is in the Beta testing stage.
+If you are interested in joining the beta test, jump into our Discord channel and see if you can score an invite!

 ## Having issues?